Poppy Campaign launches October 30

 Since 1921, the Poppy has stood as the Symbol of Remembrance, a visual pledge to never forget those Canadians who have fallen in war and military support operations.
 The Poppy also stands internationally as a “symbol of collective reminiscence”, as other countries have also adopted its image to honour those who have paid the ultimate sacrifice.

-“By wearing the Poppy, His Excellency will help us remember Canada’s Veterans’ both past and present who, at the call of their country, left all that was dear to them, faced danger and, much too often, passed out of sight of all Canadians through their self-sacrifice giving up their lives so that others may live in freedom,” adds Mr. Eagles.
+“By wearing the Poppy, Their Excellencies help us remember Canada’s Veterans’ both past and present who, at the call of their country, left all that was dear to them, faced danger and, through their self-sacrifice, gave up their lives so that others may live in freedom,” adds Mr. Eagles.